walmartlabs/concord-website/docs/plugins/smtp.md

           message: "My message"
 ```

-The `message` value can be replaced with a `template` value.
+The `message` can be replaced with a `template`.
 It is configured to
 the name of a file that contains the message text.
 It is added into the email
 via processing with [Mustache](https://mustache.github.io/) and can therefore
 use variable values from the flow such as attributes or `initiator.displayName`,